-By Amy Impellizzeri • February 27, 2018•Writers in Residence, Careers, Firms and the Private Sector, Features, Advice on Passing the Bar Exam
+By Amy Impellizzeri • February 27, 2018•Writers in Residence, Careers, Firms and the Private Sector, Features, Bar Exam

 Eighteen years ago this month, I was sitting for the Bar Exam in New York.
 I was already barred in Pennsylvania and New Jersey, and had been practicing law in New Jersey and Philadelphia for several years, but still, the New York Bar Exam was sitting like a roadblock to my future that February.